preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 Important Announcements with high priority are displayed below the cross site mega menu on all pages in the intranet, both publishing pages and team sites.

-When the message has been read, the user can choose to close the message, if it is allowed.
-In the settings for each important announcement, the editor can set if the user can close the message.
+When the message has been read, the user can choose to close the message by clicking he x, if it is allowed.
+In the settings for each important announcement, the editor can set if the user will be able to close the message manually.

 .. image:: high-important-message.png